oktaytuncay/Kubernetes/kubernetes.md

 On receiving the request, OCI would then automatically deploy a Load Balancer configured to route traffic to the service ports on all the nodes and return its information to Kubernetes.
 The Load Balancer has an external IP that can be provided to users to access the application.

-In this case, we said the DNS do point to this IP and users access the applicatuon using the URL `http://my-online-store.com`.
+In this case, we said the DNS does point to this IP and users access the application using the URL `http://my-online-store.com`.

 Company's business grows and we have new services for our customers.
-For example, a video streaming service and we want to users to be able to access the new video streamin service by going to `http://my-online-store.com/watch`.
+For example, a video streaming service and we want users to be able to access the new video streaming service by going to `http://my-online-store.com/watch`.
 We also would like to make our old application accessible at `http://my-online-store.com/wear`.

-Let's say, our development team developed new video streaming application as a completely different application as it has nothing to do with the existing one.
-However, in order to share the same cluster resources, we deploy the new application as a seperate deployment within the same cluster.
+Let's say, our development team developed a new video streaming application as a completely different application as it has nothing to do with the existing one.
+However, in order to share the same cluster resources, we deploy the new application as a separate deployment within the same cluster.

 We create a service called video-service of type LoadBalancer.
 Kubernetes provisions port 38282 for this service and also provision a network LoadBalancer on the Cloud.
 The new Load Balancer has a new IP.

 So how do we route traffic between each of these Load Balancers based on the URL that the user typed?
-We need yet another proxy or Load Balancer that can redirect traffic based on URLs to the different services?
+Do we need yet another proxy or Load Balancer that can redirect traffic based on URLs to the different services?

-Everytime we introduce a new service, we have to reconfigure the Load Balancer and finally, we also need to enable SSL for our application so users can access the application using https.
+Every time we introduce a new service, we have to reconfigure the Load Balancer and finally, we also need to enable SSL for our application so users can access the application using HTTPS.

 Where do we configure that?
 It can be done at different levels, either at the application level or at the Load Balancer or proxy server level.
 We don't want the development team to implement it in their application as they would do it in different ways.
 We want it to be configured in one place with minimal maintenance.

-That's a lot of different configuration and all of this becomes difficult to manage when our application scales.
-It requires involing different teams, we need to configure the firewall rules for each service and it's expensive as well as for each service, a new cloud native Load Balancer needs to be provisioned.
+That's a lot of different configurations and all of this becomes difficult to manage when our application scales.
+It requires involving different teams, we need to configure the firewall rules for each service and it's expensive as well as for each service, a new cloud-native Load Balancer needs to be provisioned.

 All can be done with another Kubernetes definition file that lives with the rest of our application.